The Little App and The Big Store

 That is the part most people never see.

-Old Way: Enter the Store
+Enter the Store

 Build the app.
 Submit the app.
-Wait for review.
+Wait for reviews.
 Follow the rules.
 Answer the privacy questions.
 Set up the payments.
 Optimize the listing.
 Buy the ads.
 Track the installs.
 Study the dashboard.
 Hire the agency.
 Adjust the keywords.
 Refresh the screenshots.
 Chase the ranking.
 Repeat.

 That may be normal now.